sarahwolf32/Language-Model-RNN/README.md

-# Character-Level Language Model with a Vanilla RNN
+# Generating Pokemon Names with a character-Level language model RNN

 A letter-based language model for generating new words similar to a trained-on list of words.
-Includes a trained model for generating Tolkein-style Elvish names.
+Includes a trained model for generating new Pokemon names.

 ## Why RNNs?